Rufuscsc/Portfolio/README.md

 Hi!
 I'm **Wellens Rufus**, a Frontend Web Developer based in Nigeria with over **3 years of experience**.
 I specialize in building pixel-perfect, accessible, and high-performance web applications using the modern React ecosystem.

-I believe that great development is invisible—it’s the smooth animation, the instant load time, and the intuitive layout that lets the user focus entirely on the content.
+I believe that great development is the smooth animation, the instant load time, and the intuitive layout that lets the user focus entirely on the content.

 ## 🚀 Tech Stack & Tools